-- 19.1 This chapter describes many of the powers that the FSA has to enforce requirements imposed under legislation other than the Act.
+imposed under legislation other than the Act.
 The chapter is ordered chronologically, ending with the most recent legislation.
+Where powers under different pieces of legislation are broadly the same, or apply to the same class of person, we have set out the relevant statements of policy in one section to avoid duplication.

+This chapter describes many of the powers that the FCA has to enforce requirements

-Where powers under different pieces of legislation are broadly the same, or apply to the same class of person, we have set out the relevant statements of policy in one section to avoid duplication. - 19.2 Where conduct may amount to a breach of more than one enactment, the FSA may need to consider which enforcement powers to use and whether to use powers from one or more of the Acts.
+Where conduct may amount to a breach of more than one enactment, the FCA may need to consider which enforcement powers to use and whether to use powers from one or more of the Acts.
 Which power or powers are appropriate will vary according to the circumstances of the case.
 However, where appropriate, we have tried to adopt procedures in respect of our use of powers under legislation other than the Act which are akin to those used under the Act.
 We expect, for example, to provide the subject of an investigation with confirmation of the reasons for the investigation and the legislative provisions under which it is conducted unless notification would be likely to prejudice the investigation or otherwise result in it being frustrated.